One thing the garbage ‘news’ media likes to do nowadays is post clickbait headlines so people click on and read their articles.

-He arrived in filthy, smelly clothes, wearing shoes that wear practically falling off his feet, and didn’t even have enough money for one night in a cheap hostel.
+He arrived in filthy, smelly clothes, wearing shoes that were practically falling off his feet, and couldn’t prove he even had enough money for one night in a cheap hostel.

-He was denied entry, and forced to fly back out of Thailand on the same airline he came in on.
+According to my friend, he was immediately denied entry, and forced to fly back out of Thailand on the same airline he came in on.

 The same would likely have happened to him if he had arrived in Spain looking the same way.

-Dress in clean clothes, be respectful to Immigration officials, and be planning on nothing more than a holiday, however, and there is almost zero chance you will ever be asked to produce proof of €100 a day spending money.
+In other words, if you are worried about being asked to prove you have £85 a day for a holiday in Spain, dress in clean clothes, be respectful to Immigration officials, and be planning on nothing more than a holiday, and there is almost zero chance you will ever be asked to produce proof of €100 a day spending money.